 “The team members of managers who provide weekly feedback instead of annual are 5.2 times more likely to strongly agree that they receive meaningful feedback” (Gallup)

 The elements of effective performance management can also provide data for making administrative decisions concerning personnel.
 Salary modifications, promotions, acknowledgement of high individual performance, identification of bad performers, and layoffs are just other benefits of performance management.

 4. Saves time & cost if done rightly

-Gallup revealed that traditional performance reviews can cost large organizations between $2.4M and $30 million per 10,000 employees.
+Gallup revealed that traditional performance reviews to measure performance management can cost large organizations between $2.4M and $30 million per 10,000 employees.
 This is partly attributable to the annual review's direct expenditures.
 But it also stems from the large number of HR hours necessary to execute it and process the data appropriately.

 Managers spend around 210 hours a year on performance management, and employees spend 40 hours per year.
 Reduced time and cost becomes a ROI of performance management if carried out effectively.
 Al in performance management gives this a further push.

 Advantages of performance management easily come to surface after choosing a performance management system with the help of which: